xenify-io/litepaper/README.md

 **Where:**

-- $XB$ (XEN Burn Allocation) - The amount of XNF a specific user obtains based on the XEN batches burned during a cycle.
+- $XB$ (vXEN Burn Allocation) - The amount of XNF a specific user obtains based on the vXEN batches burned during a cycle.
 - $TD$ (Total XNF Distributed) - The total number of XNF tokens that are distributed among users during a specific cycle.
-- $UX$ (XEN Batches Burned by User) - The number of XEN batches burned during a cycle by the specific user whose burn contribution is being calculated.
+- $UX$ (vXEN Batches Burned by User) - The number of vXEN batches burned during a cycle by the specific user whose burn contribution is being calculated.
-- $TX$ (Total XEN Batches Burned) - The combined number of XEN batches burned by all users during a cycle.
+- $TX$ (Total vXEN Batches Burned) - The combined number of vXEN batches burned by all users during a cycle.

 <br>

-Here’s how it works: The protocol calculates the user’s XEN burn allocation (XB) by first dividing the total XNF tokens scheduled to be distributed for the cycle (TD) by 4, as 25% of the XNF daily mint is allocated to participants that burn XEN.
-It then calculates the proportion of XEN batches burned by the specific user (UX) to the total XEN batches burned by all users (TX).
+Here’s how it works: The protocol calculates the user’s vXEN burn allocation (XB) by first dividing the total XNF tokens scheduled to be distributed for the cycle (TD) by 4, as 25% of the XNF daily mint is allocated to participants that burn vXEN.
+It then calculates the proportion of vXEN batches burned by the specific user (UX) to the total vXEN batches burned by all users (TX).
 This results in a value per batch burned.
-Finally, the protocol multiplies these values to determine the user’s individual XEN burn allocation for that cycle (XB).
+Finally, the protocol multiplies these values to determine the user’s individual vXEN burn allocation for that cycle (XB).
 The calculation for the YSL burn allocation (YB) follows the same logic, as outlined in the formula below:

 <br>